DIGITAL IMPROVISATION 1 - 2017/8

 Performance 1: component 1 above.
 Marks are awarded attendance (necessary for the workshop sessions to be conducted), completion of reading assignments, small group performances, and contribution to class discussions.

 Performance 2: component 3, 4, and 5.
-Marks are awarded for a group performance and commentary describing and assessing the students’ instrument developed for the module.
+Marks are awarded for a group performance and commentary (1500 words) describing and assessing the students’ instrument developed for the module.

 Coursework essay: component 2 and 5.
 Marks are awarded for a theoretical explanation of the nature of collective free improvisation based on the readings and personal experience.